lortordermur/lortordermur/README.md

 A second novel, taking place in a truly enormous and whimsical universe ruled by a crazed artificial intelligence, had been in preparation since 2016 and was scheduled for November 2020, however ongoing real-life defamation — for unknown reasons —, stalking and WHOIS doxxing since around mid-2019 have prevented me from completing my life project.
 All my domains connectable to my real name and my then-writer pseudonym had to be taken offline.
 However, I managed to develop another novel material during the initial crisis stages.
 That one conveys a simpler and more straightforward story revolving about people who lost their memory to an illness, and seek revenge thereupon.

-Three and a half years later I feel able to program on a consistent level again and have started coding a game engine in Java which could potentially be used to convey the story originally intended to be told by the second novel.
+Three and a half years later I feel able to program on a consistent level again and have started coding an open-world sci-fi RPG game engine in Java which currently resides in a private GitHub repository.
+A narrative driven game based on the engine could potentially be used to convey the story originally intended to be told by the second novel.

 To help other writers of fiction I have created a calculation spreadsheet that is compatible with several office suites.

 * **[SFCalcSheet](https://github.com/lortordermur/sfcalcsheet)**

-I am also running a **[Syncthing](https://github.com/syncthing/syncthing)** relay server on a Raspberry Pi 4 so I wrote a `top` for it.
+I also run a **[Syncthing](https://github.com/syncthing/syncthing)** relay server on a Raspberry Pi 4 so I wrote a `top` for it.

 * **[strtop](https://github.com/lortordermur/strtop)**